 When someone becomes injured and can no longer seek or enjoy gainful employment, they may have the option to file for Social Security Disability Insurance (SSDI) benefits.
 These benefits provide basic financial coverage for day-to-day expenses and necessities but sometimes it can take a considerably amount of time for those benefits to get approved.
-This is especially true if someone attempts to navigate the system without the help of a professional SSDI attorney.
+This is especially true if someone attempts to navigate the system without the help of a professional SSDI representative.

 While a wait might not be ideal for anyone, most people are not completely inconvenienced by it.
 But for others, waiting is simply not an option and they need their benefits right away.
 In such a situation, they may qualify for the Compassionate Allowance Program, sometimes called the CAL program.